mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 In summary, the algorithm can be briefly described as follows:

-1. Analyse the RTLIL netlist to generate `tamara::RTLILWireConnections` mapping; which is a mapping between an RTLIL Cell or Wire and the other Cells or Wires it may be connected to.
+1. Analyse the RTLIL netlist to generate `tamara::RTLILWireConnections` mapping; which is a mapping between an RTLIL Cell or Wire and the other Cells or Wires it may be connected to
 2. For each output port in the top module:
     1. Perform a backwards breadth-first search through the RTLIL netlist to form a logic cone
     2. Replicate all combinatorial RTLIL primitives inside the logic cone